jorgearanda/gunslingers/README.md

 and then place one or more of their gunslingers on the card.
 Any gunslingers who aren't placed on cards become the player's posse for that turn.

-Each of territory is identified with a symbol from a regular deck of cards, e.g., the blacksmith's shop is 2-Spades.
-Cards that don't match territories can be used as decoys, i.e., a player can put a face card down and put gunslingers on it to fool opponents.
+A player can also put a decoy card down and put gunslingers on it to fool opponents.

 Whoever controls the newspaper office can wait until other players have set up their moves,